 - Stir the stuffing, remove from the heat and let it cool.

-- Place the chicken in a roasting pan and cook in a 350F oven, uncovered, for 2 1/4 hours
+- Place the chicken in a roasting pan and cook in a 350F oven, uncovered, for 2 1/4 hours or until it reads 165F.

 - After the allotted cooking time, remove the bird from the oven and let it rest for 10 minutes before serving.